-The single measurement precision of product CO2\IASA\NLIS (from IASI on Metop-A) is 1 ppm.
-The mean bias (global offset) is 0.96 ppm.
+The single measurement precision of product CO2_IASA_NLIS (from IASI on Metop-A) is 1 ppm.
+The mean bias (global offset) is 1.21 ppm.
 The estimated relative accuracy is around 1 ppm.
 The probability that the < 0.5 ppm user requirement is met has been estimated to 50% taking into account the uncertainty of the reference data and assessment method.
-The product is also very stable (0.06 + /- 0.10 ppm/year (1-sigma)) meeting the requirement for long-term drift stability.
-The performance of product CO2\IASB\NLIS (from IASI on Metop-B) seems to be similar.
+The product is also very stable (0.03 +/- 0.06 ppm/year (1-sigma)) meeting the requirement for long-term drift stability.
+The performance of products CO2_IASB_NLIS (from IASI on Metop-B) and CO2_IASC_NLIS (from IASI on Metop-C) is similar.
+Note that this statement is based on analysis of time series and spatial maps etc. but not on a detailed quantitative analysis as carried out for CO2_IASA_NLIS due to lack of appropriate reference data (e.g., time series too short).